 Memorial Day, first known as Decoration Day, originated in the North after the Civil War to commemorate fallen Union soldiers.
-By the twentieth century the holiday had been extended to honor all Americans who have died in all wars.
-I’ve always thought that the best way to honor the fallen is to make every effort to prevent needless deaths in the future by avoiding unnecessary wars and engaging in combat only as a true last resort.
+By the 20h century the holiday had been extended to honor American casualties of all wars.
+I’ve always thought that the best way to honor the fallen is to prevent needless deaths in the future by engaging in combat only as a true last resort.

 In this vein, here are my Top Ten Memorial Day Songs.
 The list is highly debatable; songs about war and attendant suffering cut across musical genres.
 Though I proudly claim some hippie roots I’ve omitted played-out classics like “Where Have All the Flowers Gone?,“ “Blowin’ in the Wind,” “Imagine” and “Give Peace A Chance.”
-I’ve also given short shrift to an important sub-genre of heavy metal antiwar anthems like Motorhead’s “1916” and Metallica’s 1989 classic, “One,” and ignored the rich history of punk rock odes to the insanity of war.
-Please use the comments field below to tell me what else I’ve missed.
+I’ve also given short shrift to an important subgenre of heavy metal antiwar anthems like Motorhead’s “1916” and Metallica’s 1989 classic, “One,” and ignored the rich history of punk rock odes to the insanity of war.
+Use the comments field to tell me what I missed.

 1. Loretta Lynn, Dear Uncle Sam